The bifurcation locus for numbers of bounded type: Introduction

 \item We proceed by induction, using renormalization.
 Indeed, we prove formulas which relate the dimensions of $\EE(x)$ and $\BB(x)$ to the dimensions of their tuned copies, and using the untuned case as the base step we prove equality of dimensions for all parameters which are finitely-renormalizable.
 Such parameters are dense in $\EE$, hence the general claim again follows from continuity. \end{enumerate}

-The renormalization approach is also useful to study the modulus of continuity of the function $t \mapsto \textup{H.dim }\BB(t)$, which turns out not to be H\"older-continuous at the fixed point $c_F$ of the tuning operator $\tau_{1/2}$ (see section \ref{feigenbaum} and figure \ref{feigenpicture}).
+Let us remark that the strategy outlined above can be applied in several related settings; in particular, they have been applied, on the continued fraction side, to identify plateaux for the entropy of $\alpha$-continued fractions \cite{CT2}, while, on the real quadratic polynomial side, to prove an analogue of Theorem \ref{main} (2) about the real sections of the Mandelbrot set \cite{Ti2}.

-Theorem \ref{main} is formally similar to a widely known result of Urba{\'n}ski \cite{Ur} for smooth circle maps.
-Our methods, however, are completely different, since we do not use any thermodynamic formalism and we introduce the renormalization scheme.
-Moreover, the geometry of the bifurcation loci is different, since in Urba{\'n}ski's case the bifurcation locus for the set function is a Cantor set and it coincides with the bifurcation locus for the dimension, while neither statement is true in our case because of isolated points and tuning windows.
+The renormalization approach is also useful to study the modulus of continuity of $\eta(t)$, which turns out not to be H\"older-continuous at the fixed point $c_F$ of the tuning operator $\tau_{1/2}$, which is also the least zero value of $\eta(t)$ (see Section \ref{feigenbaum}).
+Indeed, we have the following precise scaling law: